olcf/olcf-user-docs/systems/summit_user_guide.rst

 Software
 ========

-Visualization and analysis tasks should be done on the Rhea cluster.
-There are a few tools provided for various visualization tasks, as described in the :ref:`visualization-tools` section of the :ref:`rhea-user-guide`.
+Visualization and analysis tasks should be done on the Andes cluster.
+There are a few tools provided for various visualization tasks, as described in the :ref:`visualization-tools` section of the :ref:`andes-user-guide`.

 For a full list of software available at the OLCF, please see the Software section (coming soon).